juliohsu/audio-player-llm/README.md

 npm run dev
 ```

-This should start the console application on [http://localhost:3000](http://localhost:3000).
+This will start the console application on [http://localhost:3000](http://localhost:3000).

-This application is a minimal template that uses [express](https://expressjs.com/) to serve the React frontend contained in the [`/client`](./client) folder.
-The server is configured to use [vite](https://vitejs.dev/) to build the React frontend.

-This application shows how to send and receive Realtime API events over the WebRTC data channel and configure client-side function calling.
-You can also view the JSON payloads for client and server events using the logging panel in the UI.
+## Technical Details

+This application is built with:
+- React for the frontend UI
+- Express.js server for API key management
+- Vite as the build tool and development server
+- WebRTC for real-time communication with OpenAI's API
+- Tailwind CSS for styling

+The application demonstrates how to:
+1. Establish WebRTC connections with OpenAI's Realtime API
+2. Handle real-time voice input and audio output
+3. Implement function calling for cart operations
+4. Manage state for shopping cart items and session control

 For a more comprehensive example, see the [OpenAI Realtime Agents](https://github.com/openai/openai-realtime-agents) demo built with Next.js, using an agentic architecture inspired by [OpenAI Swarm](https://github.com/openai/swarm).